CommunityToolkit/WindowsCommunityToolkit-wiki/Sample-Development.md

 Value="@[Value:Slider:0:0-180]@"
 ```

 ## 3. Have a *'Shallow Copy'* of your example in the sample page
 Even though the sample page content is ignored and the dynamic template injected, for the XamlReader to access some classes, a reference to the item is sometimes needed in the hosting app for it to be accessible.
-(I assume it's an optimization thing.)
+Otherwise the type can be optimized out in `Release` mode by .NET Native.

-Therefore, for any new control/extension, you should still have a simplified snippet of it contained in the sample page compiled/loaded by the app.
+Therefore, for any new control/extension, you should still have a simplified snippet of it contained in the `SamplePages\XamlOnlyPage.xaml` file to trick the compiler and be loadable by the app.
 You should remove names, events, and properties (unless extensions) from these so the namespace isn't accidentally polluted.
 If you re-use the same control, you don't have to include it twice.
+These should be kept simple, but include all constructs that might be used within the Sample or by the developer editing the sample.

+## 4. *Optional:* Add a backing Page
+You will only need to add a backing page to the project for advanced features surrounding samples such as:

+- Reacting to the page rendering to hook-up events (section 5)
+- Adding button interactions within the sample context (see section 6)
+- Surrounding your sample with additional content (see section 7)
+- Any other code-behind shenanigans...

+First you need to create a Xaml page in the folder /SamplePages/YourControl.
+This will be the logical page used to by the app to navigate to the sample and contains code.

+Then be sure to specify the `Type` property within your JSON definition (see below).

-## 4. For Events/Resource Templates: Have your sample page implement the **IXamlRendererListener** interface
+## 5. *Optional:* For Events/Resource Templates: Have your sample page implement the **IXamlRendererListener** interface
 This gets called whenever the template gets parsed (due to loading or user modification).
 Here you can use the [LogicalTree](https://github.com/windows-toolkit/WindowsCommunityToolkit/blob/master/Microsoft.Toolkit.Uwp.UI/Extensions/Tree/LogicalTree.cs) extensions to grab named controls in the template and register their events.  **Check for null first** as the developer may have removed the name from the element.

 ```csharp
 var markdownText = control.FindChildByName("MarkdownText") as MarkdownTextBlock;